lhypds/eye/README.md

 Small application `face.py' that track the face direction and output `<-` (left) / `->` (right) to a file.
 Then another program `move.py` read this file and and move the current active window to a specific monitor.
-`eye.py` is abondoned as the algorithm is less accuracy

 Requiements